nextstrain/nextclade/docs/dev/developer-guide.md

     yarn dev
     ```

    Open `http://localhost:3000/` in the browser.
 Typescript code changes should trigger rebuild and fast refresh of the app.
-If you rebuild the WebAssembly module (ina separate terminal instance), it should also pick up the changes automatically.
+If you rebuild the WebAssembly module (in a separate terminal instance), it should also pick up the changes automatically.

    The optimized production version of the web app can be built and served with